 2020 Student Playwriting Showcase

-This contest is open to New York State high school students.
-Selected plays will be performed during the 2020 NYSTEA Student Conference at the Villa Roma Resort, January, 2020.
+This contest is open to students of NYSTEA members.
+Selected plays are performed during the 2020 NYSTEA Student Conference at the Villa Roma Resort, January, 2020.
 Visit the Student Conference page for more information on attending the conference.

 Follow the guidelines below to format your play.
 Use the submission form at the bottom of the page to submit your play after you’ve proof-read and double checked the formatting!

 Again, the deadline for submissions is June 1st, 2019.
 Questions?
 Email the Playwriting Committee.

 Playwriting Showcase Guidelines

-- Scripts are to be no longer than 5 minutes in length (be sure to time your piece).
+- Scripts are to be 5 minutes in length (be sure to time your piece).

 - Two to three characters maximum.

 - Be very specific with setting and stage directions.

 - Think carefully about your characters.
-The actors portraying are selected from your peers at the Student Conference.
+The actors portraying them are selected from your peers at the Student Conference!